isakash/Votezy/README.md

 # Votezy

-Voting application using Java, Mysql, Springboot, JPA , You can see step by step coding in commit section along with their respective message.
+Voting application using Java, Mysql, Springboot, JPA.

+It is a secure and user-friendly online voting platform that facilitates digital elections for organizations, colleges, or communities.
+It handles candidate registration, voter authentication, vote casting, and result declaration seamlessly..

 ✅ Key Features: 🗳️ Voter & Candidate Registration: Ensures only valid users can register and participate.